 Meanwhile, the success of the product inside Brazil has brought us to Arte da Cachaça, a shop located in Santos, São Paulo, specialised in the best brands of artisanal cachaça produced in several parts of Brazil.

-With a list of 180 to 200 different types of spirit, Arte da Cachaça has become a great source place for long-time lovers and new to the deal people interested to know one of the most famous Brazilian goods.
+With a list of 180 to 200 different types of spirits, Arte da Cachaça has become a great source place for long-time lovers and new-to-the-deal people interested to know one of the most famous Brazilian goods.

 Midlands Traveller: To start, I’d like you to tell me your professional background.

 José Roberto: I worked for 30 years at a major airline (Varig), where I had the chance to meet dozens of countries, and different habits and cultures.

 This experience, combined with the several courses within the company, that was from the customer service to Sommelier, that allowed me today to have great ease in dealing with the most varied kind of customers.

 And to open a store offering quality services and became an expert in Cachaça.

 I did several courses and today I am a Master Cachacier, who is the qualification to act in the various segments of the cachaça market.
 From the planting of sugar cane to the marketing, production, ageing, blend preparation, consulting the bars, restaurants and so on.

 Midlands Traveller: How and when did you have the idea of opening your business?